 This article does not cover absolutely every way to optimize a product page or landing page.
 When adding new products to your Shopify store, there are a variety of options provided to you.
 We will focus on those areas and hopefully offer some tips that could improve your chances of success.

-When naming your product, you should be mindful of keywords that people may be searching.
+When naming your product, you should be mindful of keywords that people may be searching for.
 However, you do not want to create a sloppy keyword-stuffed title.
 I always recommend keeping it simple, easy to read, and unique to other product names.

 Before uploading your image to Shopify, be sure to rename the image file name to something that appears more legible.
 For instance, “dunder-mifflin-shirt.jpg” is far superior to “IMAGE001.jpg”.